-Adopt-a-Park<br> Adopt a Park is a public service program which allows volunteers to aid in beautification, identify safety hazards, and help maintain the City of Northfield Park System.
-It is an excellent way for citizens and organizations to make a personal contribution to the community.
+Adopt-a-Park is a public service program, which allows volunteers to aid in beautification, identify safety hazards, and help maintain the City of Northfield Park System.
+It is an excellent way for residents and organizations to make a personal contribution to the community.

-- A group of citizens, through common interest, agrees to discuss the opportunity to adopt a particular park that may or may not be in their neighborhood.
+- A group of residents, through common interest, agrees to adopt a particular park, which may or may not be in their neighborhood.

 - The Adopt-a-Park group agrees to a minimum of a 3-year commitment to the project.

 - Park sites are chosen by city staff and are then available on a first come, first served basis.

 - The frequency of clean up is once during the spring, once during the summer and once during the fall.